Tutorial: Define a Custom Phase Space Point

 Step 7: Test the Implementation

-Finally, we’ll test our implementation using the electron-positron annihilation process.
+Finally, we’ll test our implementation using the muon-anti-muon annihilation process.

 1. Create an instance of the process (ExampleProcess).